emangulo/kickball-rules/README.md

 1. Any pitch that crosses the strike zone that is not kicked by a kicker.
 2. Any pitch that a kicker attempts to kick, and misses.
    - This includes swinging for the ball, missing it, but the ball hits your resting back leg/inactive leg.
-4. A bouncing pitch that bounces at least 2 times before reaching the plate, that is not kicked by a kicker.
+3. A bouncing pitch that bounces at least 2 times before reaching the plate, and is not kicked by a kicker.
    - If the second+ bounce lands on the plate, the ball is considered a strike.
    - If the second+ ball bounces right before the plate (within 6” of the plate) and bounces above the 6” mark strike zone, depending on where the ball crosses the front of the plates’ plane may consider the ball a strike.

 ### Foul balls
-A foul ball is considered as the following.
-Any foul ball is considered “live” and may be caught to force an out.
-Once any foul ball is caught, play becomes live and runners may advance after the ball is caught.
+A foul ball is considered as the following: Any foul ball is considered “live” and may be caught to force an out.
+Once any foul ball is caught, play becomes live, and runners may advance after the ball is caught.

 **Foul balls**: (Four Fouls is an OUT)
 1. Kicking in front of the plate.